Are pearls expensive and what does it depend on?

 That is why in apearl we pay so much attention to the appropriate matching of the pearls.
 It takes the most time in our studio.
 However, clients confirm that it is worth our work

 A pearl is more durable the thicker its coating is.
 Freshwater pearls are better in this respect because their shell is practically all-mother-of-pearl.
 The pearl's core, i.e. the element that will initiate its formation, is the size of a grain of sand.

 Recently, nuclear freshwater pearls have also been grown, which are much cheaper.
 A reliable seller should inform about the type of pearls he is selling.
 For us, all freshwater pearls are nuclear-free, unless explicitly stated in the description.

 However, all cultured sea pearls are already nuclear pearls, so the coating of the mother of pearl itself may be different.
 In Akoyach, the thickness is from about 0.3 mm to 0.7 mm and this is considered to be of good quality.
 Quality Tahiti and South Sea pearls should have a coating of at least 2 mm.

 Did we mention that you can get a discount?
 Check how without limits as to the time or size of the order :)

 The valuation of pearls is subject to a very wide spectrum of evaluation.
 While individual pearls can be purchased at an affordable price, a necklace with equal, paired pearls, free from blemishes and strong shine will cost a minimum of several hundred zlotys for the smallest sizes and thousands of zlotys for larger pearls.

 From the very beginning, we believe that every woman deserves real pearls.
-Due to the fact that we are a direct importer and producer of pearl jewelry, we offer pearls at very attractive prices, which start from as low as PLN 39 for silver stud earrings or PLN 119 for gold earrings.
+Due to the fact that we are a direct importer and producer of pearl jewelry, we offer pearls at very attractive prices.